-MARTIN S.E.R.V.E.S.: Martin S.E.R.V.E.S.
-(Students Engaged in Reviving Volunteer Efforts in Society) is an organization created in 2006 that brings students, faculty, and staff together with various community agemcies and in far-reaching service efforts.
+MARTIN SERVES: Martin Serves is an organization created in 2006 that brings students, faculty, and staff together with various community agencies and in far-reaching service efforts.
 The goal of the program is to create in students a lifelong commitment to service.